Posts Tagged ‘Ecuador’

 My favorite station of the week was the vitals station.
 Each patient that came through had to stop at this station to document their weight, height, blood pressure, and temperature.
 Thus, I was able to talk to every individual that passed through that day.
 The conversations and small banter exchanged were very rewarding, and solidified the feeling that we were actually making an impact.

 The trip reminded me that providing basic healthcare is a fundamental part of the continuum of care.
 Thus, it is essential to treat diseases such as NTDs which contribute to the cycle of poverty.
-To do your part, visit our “Get Involved” page on the Global Network website, or join the conversation on Twitter and Facebook.
+To do your part, visit our “Get Involved” page on the Global Network website, or join the conversation on and .

 River Blindness Transmission Cycle Broken in Ecuador